dougy147/scitopdf/README.md

 `scitopdf` reveals itself pretty cool too in the terminal, or when combined with [`dmenu`](https://tools.suckless.org/dmenu/).

 Map this `search=$(printf "" | dmenu -p "Scitopdf") && scitopdf "$search"` to your favorite keys combo.

+### macOS compatibility

+macOS runs a dinosaur version of bash.
+But `scitopdf` won't allow its users to be left behind.
+That's why its code is meant to stay retro-compatible.
+How kind from this little script 😎!

 ## Instructions for the careless mind